Remod-org/NextGenPVE/README.md

 ## NextGenPVE
 Prevent damage to players and objects in a PVE environment

-Uses ZoneManager, Friends, Clans, RustIO, GUIAnnouncements, HumanNPC (from remod.org), ZombieHorde
+Uses ZoneManager, Friends, Clans, RustIO, GUIAnnouncements, HumanNPC (from remod.org/github), ZombieHorde

 Works with DynamicPVP.

 Don't let the documentation trouble you.
 In most cases all you should need to do is install the plugin.
 The rest is optional.

+NEW FOR 1.6.9: A new optional helitimer can be used to aid in detecting who is targeting the heli to help prevent damage to other's buildings.
+This is enabled by default and can be changed from the GUI.

 NEW FOR 1.6.0: Rulesets can now be limited to ground, tunnel, or sky.
 The default value for existing and default rulesets is ALL locations.
 Two new variables have been added to set where tunnels and sky start, which are both vertical positions only.